SpineEventEngine/time/version-catalog/README.md

 In order to use this catalog, one should perform the following:

- 1. Put `spine-version-catalog` library on a classpath of settings file.
+ 1. Put `spine-version-catalog` library on a classpath of `settings.gradle.kts` file.
  2. Create a new version catalog. `libs` is a conventional name to go with.
  3. Apply `SpineVersionCatalog` to a newly created catalog.